ionize/ionize/README.md

 ### About Ionize

-Ionize is a free professional and natively multilingual PHP CMS, developped with user experience in mind.
+Ionize is a free professional and natively multilingual PHP CMS, developed with user experience in mind.

 Ionize is dedicated to webdesigners and web agencies to simply make their clients happy.

+Ionize uses the PHP framework CodeIgniter.

 Official website : http://www.ionizecms.com